 - Non-surgical treatment including management by a primary care provider and counseling by a nutritionist.
 Also see the Health and Wellness Programs section earlier in this SPD for information on the Plan's free health education programs. - Surgical treatment for morbid obesity when Body Mass Index (BMI) (weight in kilograms/height in meters squared) is greater than 40, or equal to or greater than 35 with a comorbid medical condition, including hypertension, a cardiopulmonary condition, sleep apnea, or diabetes.
-Preauthorization is required and all services must be provided at Johns Hopkins Bayview Medical Center or Sibley Memorial Hospital. - Surgical treatment for overhanging, stretching or laxity of skin, but only if medically necessary as a result of surgical or non-surgical treatment for morbid obesity.
+Prior authorization is required and all services must be provided at Johns Hopkins Bayview Medical Center, Sibley Memorial Hospital or Tampa General Hospital. - Surgical treatment for overhanging, stretching or laxity of skin, but only if medically necessary as a result of surgical or non-surgical treatment for morbid obesity.
 Limited to a lifetime benefit maximum of \$5,000.
-Preauthorization is required.
+Prior authorization is required.